 I am heading to a destination wedding in a few weeks and thought it would be appropriate to discuss the topic of gift-giving at destination weddings, and I would love to hear your thoughts.

 Previously, I wrote an article comparing the cost of destination weddings to traditional “at-home” weddings, and I discussed which type of wedding might be cheaper.
 Well, thought I would take on the guests’ perspective this time since I am a guest at a destination wedding (WILL BE TWICE this year!
 OMG).

-No doubt about it, attending destination weddings are friggin’ expensive.
+No doubt about it, attending destination weddings is friggin’ expensive.

-But for destination weddings where you will likely travel across the world to attend, what do you do?
+But for destination weddings that you will likely travel across the world to attend, what do you do?

 I think that if the bride and groom are paying for your accommodation in any way, you should still provide a gift that will perhaps attempt to cover the cost of the accommodation.

 If you are attending a destination wedding and you have to pay for the rooms yourself, you should still provide a gift, even if it’s small.

 I know that you are probably already spending $1000 on the plane ticket and accommodation, but if you spend just an extra $50 on a gift, the bride and groom will appreciate it.
 The bride and groom are probably stressed out as it is about paying for their exorbitant wedding and they could probably use a little help.
 In addition, if you show up WITHOUT a gift and everyone else DOES, you will likely end up looking cheap.
 The idea is to look frugal, yet classy.
 Hopefully, those two are not mutually exclusive LOL.

 Now I need a little help from you